 Borderlands 3 is set to release September 13th for Microsoft Windows, PlayStation 4 and Xbox One.
 You should be all set for the game thanks to this brief refresher on the history of Borderlands!
 If you’re excited for Borderlands 3, then let us know in the comments.
-For more gaming news, as well as everything comic books, movies and TV, and pop culture, keep reading Comic Years!
+For more gaming news, even the History of Halo, as well as everything comic books, movies and TV, and pop culture, keep reading Comic Years!

 Taylor is the Gaming Editor of Comic Years and a lifelong fan of video games.
 He holds two degrees in Political Communication and wrote a Master's Thesis on resistance movements, race, and the exploitation of college athletes.
 His wife and two Toy Australian Sheppards keep him sane.